3. Growth Management Program

 (4) Category B-4: New residential developments within traditional mixed-use neighborhood projects.

 (C) Category C: Non-Residential Developments: City service requirements for non-residential users shall be reviewed individually, and service commitments shall be awarded on an individual basis at the time of approval of an Official Development Plan (ODP).
-In order to receive Category C service commitments, the project shall be required to meet the City's Baseline Design Criteria for Non-Residential Development as determined by resolution of the City Council.
+In order to receive Category C service commitments, the project shall be required to meet the City's Retail Commercial Design Guidelines as determined by resolution of the City Council.
 The conservation standards in section 11-3-8(B) shall be mandatory for non-residential uses.
 An award may be made by the City Manager for any plan or development which he has the authority and approved through the administrative approval process for ODPs as outlined in Chapter 5 of this Title of the City Code insofar as service commitments are available in this category.

 (D) Category D: Outside City Contracts: Service commitments shall be allocated to this category in an amount sufficient to service those in areas outside the City which receive water services from the City under contract.